-When people talk about Kafka or about a Kafka cluster, they are typically referring to Kafka Brokers.
+Kafka Consumer Lag is the indicator of how much lag there is between Kafka producers and consumers.
+When people talk about Kafka they are typically referring to Kafka Brokers.
 You can think of a Kafka Broker as a Kafka server.
 A Broker is what actually stores and serves Kafka messages.
 Kafka Producers are applications that write messages into Kafka (Brokers).
 Kafka Consumers are applications that read messages from Kafka (Brokers).

 Just like Brokers keep track of their write position in each Partition, each Consumer keeps track of “read position” in each Partition whose data it is consuming.
 That is, it keeps track of which data it has read.
 This is known as Consumer Offset.
 This Consumer Offset is periodically persisted (to ZooKeeper or a special Topic in Kafka itself) so it can survive Consumer crashes or unclean shutdowns and avoid re-consuming too much old data.